Writing apprenticeships

 Background and description

-A major goal of the College of Arts & Sciences is to promote advanced research, mentorship and apprenticeship experiences especially during the student's junior and senior years.
+A major goal of the College of Arts & Sciences is to promote advanced research, mentorship and apprenticeship experiences especially during students' junior and senior years.
 CPCW's writing apprenticeships project was created in 2003 to meet this goal.

-The apprentice and his or her faculty mentor will work together on a project that is at the heart of the mentor's work as a practicing writer and/or as member of a professional writing community.
-The apprenticeship is not an "independent study," nor a time for the student to write a creative or critical thesis; the goal of the program is to feature advanced problem-solving of the sort writers face when they take on a major project, an in-depth consideration of actual writing practices, an introduction to one of the great variety of writing-related projects writers undertake.
+The apprentice and the faculty mentor will work together on a project that is at the heart of the mentor's work as a practicing writer and/or as member of a professional writing community.
+The apprenticeship is not simply an independent study; nor is it a time for the student to write a creative or critical thesis.
+The goal of the program is to feature advanced problem-solving of the sort writers face when they take on a major project, an in-depth consideration of actual writing practices, an introduction to one of the great variety of writing-related projects writers undertake.

-Each apprentice and his or her mentor will create their own expected outcomes and guidelines (including evaluation of any practical and written work to be assigned) for the student's work in this unusual "course."
+Each apprentice and mentor will create their own expected outcomes and guidelines (including evaluation of any practical and written work to be assigned) for the student's work in this unusual "course."

 Writing apprenticeships are made possible through a generous grant from Reina Marin Bassini (CW72 GED72) and Emilio Bassini (C71 W71 WG73).